Ngoc-Phu-Nguyen/EMG-recording-module/README.md

 # EMG-recording-module
-Design for the hardware of EMG recording module ||
+Design for the hardware of EMG recording module  and 3D with cases||
-Code for system: STM8S, bluetooth HC-05, EMG recording module || Model 3D with cases
+Code for system: STM8S, bluetooth HC-05, EMG recording module ||
 # Hardware of EMG recording module
 The module use a system filter that enough to clean the signal input before going to ADC.
 The ADC have I2C interface and programmable gain.
 The I2C is useful for multiple devices if necessary, and the programmable gain use for auto adjustment function.
 ![image](https://github.com/Ngoc-Phu-Nguyen/EMG-recording-module/assets/167606858/3327e0c2-1637-467c-a296-a321152d9cee)